MHeydari/BCrypt-algorithm-in-Oracle-plsql/README.md

 In data migrate process, due to large data amount and the nature of the algorithm (slow-hashing), our optimum solution was to implement hashing function inside RDBMS.

 The library is using strength of 12 by default, so the number of iterations are (2^12).

+The BCrypt algoritm is implemented by a Java stored procedure (bcrypt Algorithm.func), you will need to compile it inside Oracle database (tested on v9) then the procedure will be accessible through plsql (unitTest.sql)